thinkfloat-media/scbm-css/readme.md

 To use, simply copy the `styles.css` in the root directory and import whatever way you need to.

 `index.html` has some examples of how to use the css, as there are certain ways you have to structure your html in order to get the most benefit from the css.

-There are no classes or ids used in the css in this project.
+There are no classes or ids in the css.